AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 it borrows which is known to hold at the end of the borrow, no matter the modifications that may be done to the borrower.
-In |SPARK|, it is possible to refer to the value of a local borrower or a borrowed expression at the end of the borrow inside a regular assertion or contract using a function annotated with the ``At_End_Borrow Annotate`` pragma:
+In |SPARK|, it is possible to refer to the value of a local borrower or a borrowed expression at the end of the borrow inside a regular assertion or contract, or as a parameter of a call to a lemma function, using a function annotated with the ``At_End_Borrow Annotate`` pragma:

 .. code-block:: ada